New hire checklist: A step-by-step guide to onboarding employees In France [2024]

 Before their first day

 • Complete an employment background check.
-Background checks are legal in France, but with some caveats.
+Background checks are legal in France but with some caveats.
 First, you must have the employee’s written consent before you can proceed to dig into their background.
 Second, you must limit the scope of the check to only what is absolutely necessary and relevant, and you must obey the European Union’s General Data Protection Regulation.
 Our full guide to employment background checks in France provides more information on what’s commonly checked as well as privacy principles you must adhere to.

 • Complete the necessary documents.
-Beyond the formal employment agreement, you’ll need to submit a DPAE (déclaration préalable à l’embauche) to the local URSSAF, which is the government organization in charge of things like collecting social security.
+Beyond the formal employment agreement, you’ll need to submit a DPAE (déclaration préalable à l’embauche) to the local URSSAF, which is the government organization in charge of collecting social security.
 That way, your employee will be registered in France’s general Social Security scheme and will be assigned to a health insurance fund and pension scheme.
 You can do this online via the URSSAF website.

 • Enroll them in benefits.
 Pension, overtime, vacation time, statutory holidays, parental leave, sick leave, and health insurance are all mandatory benefits in France.
 To stay competitive, some employers choose to offer supplementary benefits, like public transportation reimbursement.
 Learn more in our guide to employee benefits in France.